hgoldstein/aquila/README.md

 |)
 ```
 * Each `%` delimits a column and can be annotated with a size like `% 1`.
   Size is relative to each column.
-For instance, the following:
+For instance, the example below creates
+  two columns where the first is three times larger than the second.
 ```
 (|
 % 3